Firigion/scarpets/README.md

 #### Chest of stacked shulkers
 Just that: get a chest full of stacked shulker boxes, so you don't have to stack them yourself.
 Run `/storagetech_aid stacked_shulkers_chest` to set the chest at your feet.

-#### Some funcy barrels
+#### Some funky barrels
 At some point someone needed a bunch of items named with names going from 1 to some given number, so I added a thing to create a row of barrels in the direction you are looking at willed with stacks of buttons named `1`, `2` and so on until the number specified by `/storagetech_aid bin_barrel <number>`.

 #### Video!

-Like always, I made a (not so shor this time) [video showcase](https://youtu.be/2PZjUQCN4_k).
+Like always, I made a (not so short this time) [video showcase](https://youtu.be/2PZjUQCN4_k).
 I think this one is especially bad when compared to the rest of them.
+Alos, as I've been adding features to this app, I haven't been recoding new videos, so some features are not... featured in the video.

 # Tile or grid